 Not all websites can be protected

 This feature only works for sites that work with both the password manager and Autofill.
 Currently this means sites that do signup with only two input fields (e.g. Netflix) aren't covered since Autofill doesn't upload in this case.
-It also means that sites don't work with the password manager (e.g. sites that login without navigation)
+It also means that sites that don't work with the password manager (e.g. sites that login without navigation) aren't covered.

 Users are only protected for new passwords